OKMDashboard

 List<DashboardDocumentResult> |

-Get the list of the top modified documents during the last month by all the users. |
+Gets the list of the top modified documents from the last month by all users. |

 |